 - 702.11a Hexproof is a static ability. - 702.11b "Hexproof" on a permanent means "This permanent can't be the target of spells or abilities your opponents control." - 702.11c "Hexproof" on a player means "You can't be the target of spells or abilities your opponents control." - 702.11d "Hexproof from [quality]" is a variant of the hexproof ability.
 "Hexproof from [quality]" on a permanent means "This permanent can't be the target of [quality] spells your opponents control or abilities your opponents control from [quality] sources."
 A "hexproof from [quality]" ability is a hexproof ability. - 702.11e Any effect that causes an object to lose hexproof will cause an object to lose all "hexproof from [quality]" abilities.
-Any effect that allows a player to choose a creature with hexproof as a target as though it didn't have hexproof will allow a player to choose a creature with a

-- "hexproof from [quality]" ability.
-Any effect that looks for a card with hexproof will find a card with a "hexproof from [quality]" ability. - 702.11f Multiple instances of the same hexproof ability on the same permanent or player are redundant.
+Any effect that allows a player to choose a creature with hexproof as a target as though it didn't have hexproof will allow a player to choose a creature with a "hexproof from [quality]" ability.
+Any effect that looks for a card with hexproof will find a card with a "hexproof from [quality]" ability. - 702.11f "Hexproof from [quality A] and from [quality B]" is shorthand for "hexproof from [quality A]" and "hexproof from [quality B]"; it behaves as two separate hexproof abilities.
+If an effect causes an object with such an ability to lose hexproof from [quality A], for example, that object would still have hexproof from [quality B]. - 702.11g Multiple instances of the same hexproof ability on the same permanent or player are redundant.